 Perhaps, last night, I was made vulnerable by a fan video, one where a music track of This Woman's Work is Never Done, really beautiful and transcendent, plays over clips of Sarah Conner, a single mother.
-I watched once more as Sarah is helpless, too far away to intervene, as a robot raises a pistol in one swift sure motion and shoots down a boy as he flees for his life and the boy falls hard.
+I watched once more as Sarah is helpless in a dream, too far away to intervene, as a robot raises a pistol in one swift sure motion and shoots down a boy as he flees for his life and the boy falls hard.

 During the season two Shirly Manson song Sarah gets her chance.
 This time, as the pistol hammer falls, she leaps in front of her son and she pulls her son down like a secret serviceman taking a bullet for the president.
 The apostle John noted, "Greater love hath no man..."
 (And Kate sings, But he never even made it to his twenties)

 A reviewer noted that Kate packs her words with meaning, never choosing any phrase merely to made a rhyme.
 Yes.